 Many ancient wisdom teachings have put great emphasis on checking into one’s own innate intelligence, speaking about following the wisdom of the heart and gut feelings.
 In recent years technology and neuroscience have finally advanced enough to prove these wisdom teachings to be correct so we now know for sure… our bodies have not one, but three brains.
 Each of which have different ways of ‘knowing’.
 Here is how you can use the intelligence wisdom and intuition of your three brains to make better decisions and stay more in touch with what really matters.

-- Monthly Meditation every second Tuesday of the month Vanessa Murphy The sessions are designed to welcoming you if you are new to meditation as well as support you if you have attended the 8 week mindfulness stress reduction course or an existing meditation practice. ... read more
+- Monthly Meditation every second Tuesday of the month starting January 2020.
+Vanessa Murphy The sessions are designed to welcoming you if you are new to meditation as well as support you if you have attended the 8 week mindfulness stress reduction course or an existing meditation practice. ... read more

-- MBSR Next course starting Tuesday 24th Sept 2019 7 to 9pm.
+- MBSR Next course Orientation Tuesday 24th Sept 2019 7 to 9pm.
+Course starts 15th October.
 The 8 week Mindfulness Based Stress Reducton Course was developed 35 years ago for people suffering from stress and stress related problems at one America’s leading hospitals.
 It is currently being introduced into the NHS, into schools and the Houses of Parliament. ... read more